hanzhang0116/hzpa-dprive-xfr-over-tls/draft-hzpa-dprive-xfr-over-tls.md

 [@RFC1995] says nothing with respect to optimizing IXFRs over TCP or re-using already open TCP connections to perform IXFRs or other queries.
-We provide guidance here that aligns with the guideance in [@RFC5936] for AXFR and with that for performant TCP/TLS usage in [@RFC7766] and [@RFC7858].
+We provide guidance here that aligns with the guidance in [@RFC5936] for AXFR and with that for performant TCP/TLS usage in [@RFC7766] and [@RFC7858].

 An IXoT client MAY use an already opened TLS connection to send a IXFR request.